IgaoGuru/csgo-data/README.md

 If everything went right you should receive `Osiris.dll`  binary file.

-### Loading / Injecting into game process

-Open your favorite [DLL injector](https://en.wikipedia.org/wiki/DLL_injection) and just inject `Osiris.dll` into `csgo.exe` process.

 When injected, menu is openable under `INSERT` key.

-### Further optimizations
-If your CPU supports AVX / AVX2 / AVX-512 instruction set, you can enable it in project settings.
-This should result in more performant code, optimized for your CPU.
-Currently SSE2 instructions are selected in project settings.

-## FAQ

-### How do I open menu?
-Press <kbd>INSERT</kbd> while focused on CS:GO window.

-### Where is my config file saved?
-Configuration files are saved inside `Osiris` folder in your `Documents` folder (`%USERPROFILE%\Documents\Osiris`).
-The config is in human readable format and can be edited (e.g, using notepad).
-Sometimes after updates configuration file needs to be deleted and recreated.

-### What hooking methods Osiris uses?
-Currently implemented hooking methods are:
-- MinHook - trampoline hook
-- VmtHook - hook a function directly in a vtable
-- VmtSwap - create a copy of a vtable and swap the pointer on the class instance

-Hooking implementation files are located in [Hooks](https://github.com/danielkrupinski/Osiris/tree/master/Osiris/Hooks) directory.
 </details>

 ## Collecting data